 Who is buying our prison milk?

-Details of the prison farm plans have been released with one glaring omission: naming the buyer.
+Details of the prison farm plans were released in 2018 with one glaring omission: the buyer.

 PRISON-FEIHE MEDIA WATCH: